Using Formidable Forms and MapPress, it’s easy to map multiple locations and display form submissions as markers on a map.

-If you’re using the Classic editor, just enter the shortcode below in the post body.
-Notice that the query attribute is telling MapPress to show only the post type ‘location’ – that’s the post type slug we created in step 3:
+If you’re using the Classic editor, enter the shortcode below in the post body.
+The query attribute is telling MapPress to show only the post type “location”, the post type slug we created in step 3:

 Now it’s time submit a test location to see if your hard work has paid off.
 Remember that your form submissions will not add a marker to the map immediately.
 First the site admin will receive an email and the post will need to be approved.

-Bonus step – Add Filters, Styled Maps, Custom Markers and More
+Bonus step – Add filters, map styles, custom Markers and more

 Using the MapPress settings, it’s easy to add filters by categories, tags, taxonomies, or post type.
 You can also make your maps look professional by adding map styles, custom markers, and thumbnails for featured images.
 See the MapPress Documentation for details!